The parents of 7-year-old Carter were one of many families who nominated Lynn Estacio for Nurse of the Year. Carter is pictured with Lynn.

 There is little information in the community about diabetes in children, so catching the signs may be difficult if you don’t know what to look for.
 Children with undiagnosed diabetes can become very sick very quickly.

 Trust your intuition.
 Often, after diagnosis families look back and say, “Yup, that was happening.
 I knew something wasn’t right.”

 Sometimes the symptoms are so vague that parents can’t clearly identify a …Click here to continue reading

 Our specialty clinic located in Neenah, Wis., is a convenient option for many families.

 Imagine a doctor telling you your child has diabetes.
 What happens next is a dizzying mix of tests, consults and education.
 You are transported from knowing virtually nothing about diabetes to having the responsibility of closely managing your child’s care.
 And, until recently, I would have added the stress of traveling from the Fox Valley with your sick child to Children’s Hospital of Wisconsin in Milwaukee for your 7 a.m.
 “Day 1” diabetes class.

 As a pediatrician at Children’s Hospital of Wisconsin in Neenah, Wis., I see more and more families receiving this diagnosis.
 It doesn’t matter if the diagnosis is type 1 or type 2 diabetes.
 Living with diabetes isn’t easy.
-But now that all pediatric diabetes care, …Continue reading →
+But now that all pediatric diabetes care, …Click here to continue reading

 Cara is a 13-year old figure skater.